vhffm/vhffm.github.io/_posts/2019-12-27-df-storage-minibench.md

 Quick benchmark on how to read/write/store your Pandas dataframe if you don't want to read from CSV all the time.
 Conclusion:

 1. If file size matters, use Parquet
-2. If read speed matters, use Feather
+2. If read speed matters, use Feather or HDF5/Static
-3. If both matter, use HDF5/Static
+3. If both matter, use Parquet
 4. Write speeds don't differ much, except HDF5/PyTables and CSV
 5. Avoid CSV